We provide applied and innovative educational experiences as we inspire a competitive spirit for working within this dynamic global economy.

 The College of Business Gulf Coast reports to the College of Business dean.
 Faculty on the Gulf Coast report to a COB department chair.
 Contact the College of Business Gulf Coast office for information.

 High school and transfer students who have been admitted by the university and who wish to major in an area of business administration are concurrently admitted into the College of Business.
+All junior/senior COB majors are charged $19 per term (except the summer term) for online access to the Wall Street Journal.
+This fee is assessed to the student's Business Office account and is non-refundable.

 The College of Business imposes the following limitations on transfer credits: